 Initial Drilling Process

 Once you have completed setting up your jig assembly, the next step is drilling your lower receiver.
-To ensure smoother drilling, spray WD-40 into the drill guide hole and insert a 21/64” drill bit.
+To ensure smoother drilling, spray WD-40 into the router drill attachment and insert a 21/64” drill bit.
 As outlined in the 80% lower jig instructions, don’t start the drill until you’re sure the bit is fully inserted.
 Begin drilling while making sure that the drill bit is kept straight and perpendicular to the receiver.
 Make sure to periodically pull the drill out of the guide hole to clear any chips.
 Apply WD-40 when necessary.
 Drill until the drill bit exits the bottom of the lower receiver and then uninstall the drill guide by removing the two jig screws.